-WORKS is an acronym for Wayne-White Operation Roundup Kare and Share.
+WORKS is an acronym for the Wayne-White Operation Roundup Kare and Share program.
 WORKS is a charitable foundation established by the Board of Directors of Wayne-White Counties Electric Cooperative to give their membership an opportunity to "pool their resources" for charitable purposes.
 These nickels, dimes, and quarters can go a long way towards helping people and organizations in need.

 WORKS is funded each month by cooperative members who agree to "round up" their electric bills to the highest dollar.
 The difference between their bill and the rounded up amount is contributed to the WORKS foundation.
 For example, if your electric bill is $63.47, it would be rounded up to $64.00, with .53cents being contributed directly to the WORKS foundation.
 Each person who contributes by "rounding" up their electric bill will not contribute more than $11.88 per calendar year.
 (The maximum would be .99 cents x 12 months, but is almost always going to be less than that amount of change)